The Beinneun Community Fund

 About this fund

-The Beinneun Community Benefit Fund supports community projects benefitting those living in the two community council areas of Fort Augustus and Glenmoriston and Glengarry.
-The fund is provided by Beinneun Wind Farm Ltd, the company which owns and operates the Beinneun wind farm in Highland.
+The Beinneun Community Fund supports projects that benefit residents of the two community council areas of Glengarry and Fort Augustus (including Glenmoriston).
+The fund is provided by Beinneun Wind Farm Ltd, the company which owns and operates the Beinneun wind farm.

-An annual payment of over £500,000 is available for the operational life of the wind farm which is currently expected to be up to 25 years from when it started operating in 2017.
+An annual payment of approximately £500,000 is available for the operational life of the wind farm which is expected to be up to 25 years from when it started operating in 2017.

 Purpose of this fund

-The Fund provides grants to support charitable activities that benefit the residents of the Fort Augustus and Glenmoriston and Glengarry areas; and enhances the economic, social or environmental sustainability of these communities.
+The Flexible Fund provides grants to support charitable activities that benefit the residents.
+Applicants must be able to explain how their projects enhance the economic, social or environmental sustainability of these communities.
 Most of all, the Fund aims to ensure that successful applications are translated into real projects that make a material difference and deliver a lasting legacy.

 Additional criteria